 ▪ Maintains the highest standard of work area cleanliness.

 ▪ Interacts with Zoo guests and maintains the highest level of guest satisfaction.

 ▪ Contributes to saving animals in the wild through: reduction of waste, water and energy use and inspiring guests and staff to take wildlife protecting actions.

 Skills & Experience

 Education & Experience

-– High school diploma or general education degree (GED); supplemented by two years’ experience in public zoo and aquarium life support systems or municipal water treatment
+High school diploma or general education degree (GED); supplemented by two years’ experience in municipal water, waste water, or public aquarium life support systems

 ▪ Knowledge with diagnosing and repairing LSS equipment including ozone generators, pumps, heat exchangers, air compressors, control systems, and all types of filtration systems.

 ▪ Knowledge with pipe fitting utilizing PVC, FRP, copper and tubing.

 ▪ Ability to partner across teams and with all levels of staff